Skip to main content

 4. At least 50 clock hours must be completed in each of three types of clinical settings.
 The settings may include a hospital or medical facility, the university clinic and public schools.

-The Master of Science degree program in Communicative Disorders is competency-based.
+The Master of Science degree program in Speech-Language Pathology and Audiology is competency-based.
 Before a student is allowed to graduate, he/she is expected to acquire the knowledge and skills to prevent disorders of communication, and to safely, effectively and efficiently assess and treat persons across the life span, from different cultural and ethnic backgrounds, who present with disorders of articulation, fluency, voice and resonance, receptive and expressive language, hearing, swallowing, cognition and social aspects of communication.
 Additionally, the student is expected to demonstrate specific knowledge in communication modalities, as well as possess skills in oral and written communication sufficient for entry into professional practice.
 The student is required to maintain a GPA of ‘B’ on a 4-point scale.

 All students admitted to the full-time program must be full-time in residence during the program of study.
 The minimum duration for full-time graduate study is two years including the summer between the first and second years.
 Depending on the student’s skills, additional time may be necessary to complete clinical requirements, acquire all required skills or conduct thesis research.